KavithaBharathiraja/Angular-Flight-Booking/README.md

-Password for Admin : 123A
+Password for Admin : 123A  ----
-to run frontend : ng serve
+To run frontend : ng serve